 While you can contribute as much as you want each tax year, you'll only get tax relief on the greater of £3,600 and your annual earnings, subject to an annual

 allowance (shown below).
 Earnings must be taxable in the UK and exclude investment income and gains, but normally include taxable benefits for employees.
 For the

 self-employed earnings are usually profit after any adjustments.

 |Annual Earnings Allowance for Pension Tax Relief

 * This reduces if you earn over £110,000 a year and your combined earnings and pension contributions (called 'adjusted income') exceed £150,000 a year.
 Your allowance will reduce by £1 for every £2 your

 adjusted incoem exceeds £150,000, subject to a minimum allowance of £10,000.
-Your allowance could also fall to £10,000 if you have already taken benefits from a pension.
+Your allowance could fall to £4,000 if you have already taken benefits from a pension.